theor/BurstExpressions/README.md

 # BurstExpressions

-An optimizing  expression parser with an efficientBurst-compiled evaluation engine and live-edit in editor (soon, optionally in the runtime too).
+An optimizing  expression parser with an efficient Burst-compiled evaluation engine and live-edit in editor (soon, optionally in the runtime too).

 When declaring a formula, you can specify the parameters it will receive from the code, like the current time `t`.